ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

   - Data Steward role is required for all `DataUploadCase` changes except `OPEN` -> `LOCKED`
   - Viewing `DataUploadCase`s does not involve any WOTs
 - UCS:
-  - Knows nothing about "users", "claims", or `DataUploadCase`s
+  - Knows nothing about users, claims, studies, `DataUploadCase`s, etc.
   - Endpoints require protected by WOTs that come from either the WPS or UOS

 For more information on the HTTP API, see the endpoint definitions below.